portellam/VAC-Manager/README.md

 ## 1. Why?
 - Allows for [multiplexing](#71-multiplexing) of audio streams, of which is not natively supported in Microsoft Windows.
+  * If a user wishes to listen to music, a video game, and more, the *same* audio output must be selected.
+  * Windows programs
+(example: media players, video games, Internet browsers, etc.) may only choose one (1) audio output (and input).
 - For example, effectively treat a
 [video game session](#11-use-case-software-defined-multiplexing) like a [music recording](#12-real-world-equivalent-hardware-defined-multiplexing).